Skyrme-Faddeev model from 5d super-Yang-Mills: Introduction and summary

 A classical problem of the standard Skyrme model was its difficulty to incorporate other mesons besides pions.
 This shortcoming was overcome recently with an extended 4d Skyrme model obtained from 5d Yang--Mills theory derived from D-brane configurations in string theory and the holographic approach~\cite{16} (see e.g.~\cite{17,18,19} for reviews and references).
 This extended Skyrme model can also be reached from 6d $\Ncal{=}\,(2,0)$ superconformal field theory compactified on a circle to 5d super-Yang--Mills (SYM) theory on $\R^{3,1}\times\Ical$, where $\Ical=[-R, R]$ is a finite-length interval~\cite{20}, upon forgetting the five adjoint scalar fields.

-Here, we show that, like the extended Skyrme model, also the 4d Skyrme--Faddeev model can emerge in a low-energy limit of 5d SYM theory with Dirichlet boundary conditions~\cite{21,22}.
-In contrast to the extended Skyrme model, for the Skyrme--Faddeev model one needs to keep one of the five adjoint scalars and also to modify the fifth dimension from $\Ical=[-R, R]$ to the half-line $\R_+=[0, \infty)\ni x^4$.
+Here, we show that, like the extended Skyrme model, also an extended 4d Skyrme--Faddeev model can emerge in a low-energy limit of 5d SYM theory with Dirichlet boundary conditions~\cite{21,22}.
+In contrast to the extended Skyrme model, for the extended Skyrme--Faddeev model one needs to keep one of the five adjoint scalars and also to modify the fifth dimension from $\Ical=[-R, R]$ to the half-line $\R_+=[0, \infty)\ni x^4$.
 The boundary conditions required for the reduction to $\R^{3,1}$ are encoded in Nahm equations along the fifth dimension~\cite{21,22}.
 In our case, the latter become ``baby'' Nahm equations on $\R_+$ for the remaining adjoint scalar~$\phi\in\gfrak =\,$Lie$\,G$.
 Solutions to these equations were studied in~\cite{23}.
 The scalar is taken to approach an element~$\tau$ of the Cartan subalgebra of $\gfrak$ in the limit $x^4\to\infty$.
 The moduli space~$\Mcal_\tau$ of solutions to the baby Nahm equation then becomes the adjoint orbit of~$\tau$.
 In other words, $\Mcal_\tau=G/H=\{g\,\tau g^{-1}\,|\,g\in G\}$, where $H$ is the stabilizer of $\tau$ in~$G$.
 This coset $G/H$ becomes the target space for our 4d effective sigma model.

-We start with 5d SYM theory on $\R^{3,1}\times\R_+$ and show how the Skyrme--Faddeev model appears rather naturally in the low-energy limit.
+We start with 5d SYM theory on $\R^{3,1}\times\R_+$ and show how an extended Skyrme--Faddeev model appears rather naturally in the low-energy limit.
 Our derivation employs the adiabatic approach~\cite{24}-\cite{30} based on Manton's seminal paper~\cite{24}.
 This might give a clue to the construction of a 4d supersymmetric Skyrme--Faddeev model, which seems to have not yet been completed.
 To this end one should keep three of the five adjoint scalars obeying Nahm equations on~$\R_+$.
-To summarize, we demonstrate that not only the Skyrme model but also the Skyrme--Faddeev model emerges from the M5-brane system of M-theory.
+To summarize, we demonstrate that not only the Skyrme model but also the Skyrme--Faddeev model as well as their extended versions emerge from the M5-brane system of M-theory.